SXNPYN/CoBreeder_for_GhostWolves/README.md

 ---

+TODO:
+Update with GUI info.
+Mention which scripts are used for CLI vs GUI (make clearer).
+Perhaps create GUI specific README to display in help section of GUI rather than this one.

 This project builds upon the work completed by _Forshaw et al._, titled _Constraint Optimisation Approaches for Designing Group-Living Captive Breeding Programmes_ [1].
 The tool produced (_CoBreeder_) was designed with a focus on the Galápagos tortoise which required single-objective optimisation to minimise pairwise relatedness when allocating